getsentry/sentry-javascript/docs/sourcemaps.rst

     //# sourceMappingURL=http://example.org/js/app.js.map

+Secure access to source maps.

+If you want to keep your source maps secret and don't upload your source maps directly you can set the Security Token option in your project.
+It will cause outbound requests matching Allowed Domains to have the header "X-Sentry-Token: {token}".
+You can then check for this token in your web server.

 While making source maps available to Sentry from your servers is the easiest integration, it is not always advisable:

 * Sentry may not always be able to reach your servers.
 * If you do not specify versions in your asset URLs, there may be a version mismatch
 * The additional latency may mean that source mappings are not available for all errors.

 For these reasons, it is recommended to upload source maps to Sentry beforehand (see below).